 If your burgeoning technology is in need of a different approach or would benefit from membership with a non-USAF aligned consortia, there are other options for you and your business.

-Consider the following list compiled by Vertx Partners which lists all available OT Consortia grouped according to technology field/area of interest.
+Consider the following list compiled by Vertx Partners.
+In it, Vertx lists all available OT Consortia grouped according to technology field/area of interest.

 Conclusion